Walter H. White Jr. to Receive

 2015 Father Drinan Award

-The Section is proud to announce that Section Delegate and former Section Chair Walter H. White Jr. will receive the 2015 Robert F. Drinan Award for Distinguished Service.
+The Section honored Section Delegate and former Section Chair Walter H. White Jr. with the 2015 Robert F. Drinan Award for Distinguished Service.

 The award, named in honor of the late Father Robert F. Drinan, a former member of Congress who chaired the Section in 1990-91, recognizes individuals whose sustained and extraordinary commitment to the Section has advanced its mission of providing leadership to the legal profession in protecting and advancing human rights, civil liberties, and social justice.